 In some cases, MPI may be able to help you resolve market access issues.
 MPI can help only if you have notified the non-conformance and provided all the relevant details.

 If your products have been refused entry at the border due to export certificate errors, and you need a replacement certificate or additional official assurance, you must follow the normal certificate replacement process.
 This is in addition to reporting the export non-conformance.

 For animal products

 Follow the specifications for replacement certificates in these Notices.

 - Animal Products Notice: Official Assurances Specifications - Dairy Material and Dairy Products [PDF, 537 KB]

-If you are bringing your non-dairy animal products back into New Zealand, you must also comply with the requirements in OMAR 01/172.
+For non-dairy animal products, you must comply with the requirements in OMAR 01/172.

-Bringing dairy products back into New Zealand If you are bringing your dairy products back into New Zealand, you also need to complete the form below and send it to email@example.com
+For dairy products, you need to complete the form below and send it to email@example.com

 - Exported dairy product returned to New Zealand [DOC, 227 KB]

 Due to disease risks, there are limited situations where live animals can be brought back to New Zealand.